MariiaGulkova/Thesis-blog/FirstSteps.md

 ### Question

-How storytelling can inmprove visual expierence
+How can I transform people experience about the propaganda - in Soviet Union and Nowdays in Social Media - in storytelling and create a visual experience?

 ### Methods

-For now I dont know
+I want to experiment with my interviews, which i have done during my thesis, to try to use them as a basement for narrative stories.
+And try different ways to visualize them

 ### Test Day

-In Test Day I want to test how I can use stories from my thesis interviews
+In Test Day I want to test narratives in Twine and maybe visuals

 ### Needs